trbehera/docs/docs/iot-platform-sdk/running-the-demo.md

 The To0Scheduler service schedules the list of received device GUIDs from OCS, for TO0.
 During TO0 process, the To0Scheduler will provide the DNS, IP address, and port that the Secure Device Onboard-enabled devices must use for TO2.
 The To0Scheduler sends the Rendezvous server, the redirect URI that will be used by the device to send TO2 messages.
 This URI information is passed to the device during the TO1 process.
 When the device completes TO1, it uses the TO2 redirect URI to communicate with the Owner.

-The TO2 redirect information, namely, DNS, IP address, and port information of the Owner Protocol Service, is stored separately in the URI specified by the property inside application.properties:
+The TO2 redirect information, namely, DNS, IP address, and port information of the Owner Protocol Service, is stored separately in the URI specified by the property:
 ```
 org.sdo.to0.ownersign.to1d.bo=./redirect.properties (Path to file containing redirect information, Configurable)
 ```